michaelgaultjr/dev-cms/README.md

 ### Creating Pages

 Pages can be created by creating a yaml file in the pages folder or pages sub-folder.
-The `index.yml` file will be the default for that folder.
+The `index` yaml file will be the default for that folder.

-Example: index.yml
+Example: `index.yml`
 ```yaml
 title: Home
 type: markdown